mrzyckiz/Diptool/README.md

 An executable version of Diptool is available, which includes all the necessary libraries (all in one).

-To run the executable, simply clone this repository and run **GUI.exe**.
+To run the executable, simply clone this repository and run **Diptool.exe**.
 This eliminates the need to install Python, dependencies, or libraries separately, making it a convenient option for some users.

 ***Please note that the executable versions may take a moment to launch as they need to unpack all necessary components.***